Serg09/c_project_old/README.md

 rake db:setup
 ```

-Start the web server and the resque workers
+Start the web server and the resque workers.
+(You'll need to have the [heroku tookbelt](https://blog.heroku.com/the_heroku_toolbelt) installed.)
 ```
-foreman start
+heroku local -p 3000
 ```

 ### Contribution guidelines ###